A Different Kind of Care Your Madison OBGYN Clinic

 Dear Madison Women’s Health Patients,

-Patients and staff will be required to wear masks (cloth or surgical) while in the office unless asked to take them off by staff during appointment.
+Patients and staff are still required to wear masks (cloth or surgical) while in the office unless asked to take them off by staff during an appointment.

-Patients may only bring one support person to their Initial OB visit and at their 12-week appointment.
+Patients may only bring one support person to their Initial OB visit and at their 12-week ultrasound appointment.
 The support person must be masked and will have their temperature taken.
+If you feel it is necessary for a support person, please call and talk to your provider’s team.
 Patients may call or video conference their support person during appointments.
 We will make exceptions for newborns or infants in a carrier.

 If you need assistance during your visit, we ask that the person who brings you in waits in his/her car until your appointment is over to help us limit the number of people in the clinic at any one time.

-Upon arrival, patients will call from their vehicle for registration questions and asked specific COVID-19 screening questions.
+Upon arrival, patients need to call from their vehicle for registration questions and asked specific COVID-19 screening questions.

 We may ask you to remain in your vehicle until your exam room is ready.
 This will allow us to continue to disinfect each room after each patient.
 A staff member will call you at your preferred number and instruct you on what exam room to go to.
 Patients will need to get their weight on the way to their exam room.